dankarger/Apple-clone/README.md

 - building the sections- (empty in the beginning and adding the content later)
 - build the footer
 - building the sections content
+- after all the elements are in place, fine-tune the positions and size of all elements
 - extra: if there will be time left- working on another page of the site